Health insurance in Louisiana

 In 2015, there were 192,000 Louisianans in the Medicaid coverage gap, meaning they didn’t qualify for Medicaid coverage or Obamacare subsidies to help make health insurance affordable.

 But Louisiana implemented the Affordable Care’s Medicaid coverage expansion in June 2016.
-As of August 2020, more than 538,000 people were enrolled in expanded Medicaid coverage in Louisiana.
+As of March 2021, nearly 618,000 people were enrolled in expanded Medicaid coverage in Louisiana.
 This was a substantial increase from the end of 2019, when about 456,000 people had been enrolled.
 But the COVID-19 pandemic has been driving Medicaid expansion higher nationwide, as job losses and income reductions make people newly eligible for Medicaid coverage — including people who were previously employed (and potentially enrolled in health coverage offered by their employers) or running a small business.

 Read more about Louisiana’s Medicaid expansion.